Open Inquiry Archive

 Editors

-Kimberlee taught Art History at Boston area colleges for fifteen years, covering Islamic Arts, Buddhist World Art, Arts of China and Japan, Art of the Italian Renaissance, as well as surveys of Western art.
-She also has experience as the site administrator and development associate for an historical house museum.
-She works as a freelance writer, editor, translator and project manager.
+Kimberlee is a former Faculty Lecturer of Art History at various colleges in the Boston area (1998-2019).
+At the Sargent House Museum in Gloucester, MA, she served as the 2015 Social Media & Communications Manager, 2013-14 development associate, and 2012 site administrator.
+She currently works as a freelance writer, editor, translator and project manager.
 She has published across disciplines and historical periods, in outlets online and academic.
-She is currently co-authoring two books (one on Deformity in Baroque Art, the other on Comic Portraiture in Early Modern Art).
+She is currently writing “Dutch Comic Portraiture,” and co-authoring two other books (one on Deformity in Baroque Art, the other on Comic Portraiture in Early Modern Art).
 Open Inquiry Archive is her latest online venture.

 Her website is: http://kimberleecloutierblazzard.com/.
 Email her here.